What Is B2B SaaS? Guide for Modern Businesses

 Examples: Asana, Trello, Monday.com, ClickUp

 ERP systems take important functions like finance, HR, inventory, and purchasing and consolidate them into a single, centralized platform.
-It liberates data from silos and manual work, thus giving the organization the ability to take decisions that are based on real-time and accurate data.
+It liberates data from silos and manual work, thus giving the organization the ability to make decisions that are based on real-time and accurate data.

 4. Marketing Automation Platforms